 Undergraduate Degree, Single Major

-Students wishing to graduate with an undergraduate degree with a single major must complete the requirements for that major and the All-University Core Curriculum found in the General Catalog.
+Students wishing to graduate with an undergraduate degree in a single major must complete the requirements for that major and the All-University Core Curriculum.
+A complete list of majors can be found in the General Catalog.
 A major is a sequence of courses in a subject matter or discipline which, when accompanied by appropriate supporting courses, leads to a degree.
 A minimum of 27 semester credits constitutes a major.
-Completion of a major is shown on both the student’s diploma and academic record.
+Completion of a major is shown on both the student’s diploma and transcript.

 Some majors have concentrations (or areas of specialization).
 A concentration is a sequence of at least 12 semester credits of designated courses within a major designed to accommodate specific areas of study.
-Completion of a concentration is shown on a student’s academic record if completed in conjunction with a degree program, but is not noted on the diploma.
+Completion of a concentration is shown on a student’s transcript if completed in conjunction with a degree program but is not noted on the diploma.

 Undergraduate Degree, Two or More Majors (One Diploma)

-Students wishing to graduate with an undergraduate degree with more than one major must complete all the requirements for each major (some majors will accept as fulfilling their own category 4A-C requirements the fulfillment of the category 4A-C requirements in another declared major the student completes).
+Students wishing to graduate with an undergraduate degree in more than one major must complete all the requirements for each major.
 Common requirements may count in meeting the curriculum requirements for each major, but each major must have a minimum of 27 unique credits.
 Two majors will appear on one diploma when:

 Undergraduate Degrees, Two or More Majors (Multiple Diplomas)

-Students pursuing two or more majors, who have successfully completed a minimum of 150 credits (for two majors) or 180 credits (for three majors), and:
+Students pursuing two or more majors who have successfully completed a minimum of 150 credits (for two majors) or 180 credits (for three majors) and have also:

-- Completed the requirements for AUCC categories 1-3
+- Completed the requirements for AUCC categories 1-3, and

 will have separate baccalaureate degrees conferred for each major resulting in separate diplomas.

-Minors: Minor programs of study are optional and are offered by certain departments.
+Minor programs of study are optional and are offered by certain departments.
 A minor consists of a minimum of 21 specified credits of course work outside the major.
-A minimum of 12 of the 21 credits must be course work at the upper-division level (300- to 400-level) and a minimum of 12 credits must be from course work within the department offering the minor.
-Minors are noted on the student’s academic record if completed in conjunction with a degree program, but are not noted on the diploma.
+At least 12 of the 21 credits must be course work at the upper-division level (300- to 500-level) and a minimum of 12 credits must be from course work within the department offering the minor.
+Minors are noted on the student’s transcript if completed in conjunction with a degree program but are not noted on the diploma.

-Certificates: Undergraduate Certificates are optional and are offered by certain departments.
-An undergraduate certificate consists of a minimum of 9 specified credits, and not more than 15 credits.
-A minimum of 9 credits must be course work at the upper-division level (300- to 400-level).
-A student must earn a cumulative GPA of 2.000 or better in the courses required in the Undergraduate Certificate.
+Undergraduate certificates are optional and are offered by certain departments.
+An undergraduate certificate consists of 9-15 credits.
+At least 9 credits must be course work at the upper-division level (300- to 500-level).
+A student must earn a cumulative GPA of 2.000 or better in the courses required in the undergraduate certificate.
 Students must apply for and complete the certificate requirements while enrolled in their baccalaureate degree.
-Undergraduate certificates by title are noted on the student’s academic record (transcript) at the time of degree conferral.
+Undergraduate certificates by title are noted on the student’s transcript at the time of degree conferral.
 The certificate title is not noted on the diploma.

-Interdisciplinary Studies Programs: An interdisciplinary studies program is a specified series of courses focused upon a particular area of concern providing insight from a variety of disciplinary perspectives.
+An interdisciplinary studies program is a specified series of courses focused upon a particular area of concern providing insight from a variety of disciplinary perspectives.
 Credits earned in these courses can be used in meeting the requirements for a degree.
-Completion of requirements for an interdisciplinary studies program is noted on the student’s academic record (transcript) but not on the diploma.
+Completion of requirements for an interdisciplinary studies program is noted on the student’s transcript but not on the diploma.

 Graduation as a University Honors Scholar